1908 (27th August)

 James Chaney, Andrew Goodman and Michael Schwerner, three civil rights workers participating in the Mississippi Freedom Summer, were found dead.

 Congress passed the Gulf of Tonkin Resolution which gave Johnson the power to escalate military action in Vietnam.

 1964 (26th August)

-Johnson was nominated as Democratic candidate for President.
-Hubert Humphrey was nominated as his running mate.
+Johnson was nominated as Democratic candidate for the forthcoming Presidential election.
+Johnson chose Hubert Humphrey as his running mate.

 1964 (30th August)